pharo-open-documentation/pharo-wiki/General/Pragmas.md

 ### Pragmas used in the IDE

 Some pragmas are interesting to know in Pharo IDE.
-You can find information on them in [this page](InterestingsToKnowForBeginners.md#useful-pragmas)
+You can find information on them on [this page](InterestingsToKnowForBeginners.md#useful-pragmas)

 ## See also